Igbo Highlife artists have done greatly to the entertainment sector, and as well promote the language and culture through music.

 Patrick Obasi (Patty Obasi): Born on the 15th May 1951 in Ọgụ (Awgu) and died on 16 October 2012, in Enugu.
 He rose to prominence in 1980 when he released “Nwa Mamịwọta”.
 Other of his songs include: “Mkpụrụ Obi m”, “Ezinwaanyị Dị Ụkọ”, etc.

-Peacocks International Band: It was founded in 1970s by Raphael Amarebem.
-The members of this band and songs written by them are:
+Peacocks International Band: It was founded in the 1970s by Raphael Amarebem.
+The members of this band and the songs written by them are:

 –Sambola Mama written by Ejike Anyanwu

 –Ịnya Akpa Akọ written by Bon Nkwopara

 –Ụmụ nnụnụ written by Bon Nkwopara; Ejike Anyanwụ

 Other hit songs apart from Sambola Mama are Ọjị Onyike, Egbu Arụrụ, etc.